How to Become a Physical Therapist: A Step-by-Step Guide

 - Check to see if you need to take the GRE

-Additionally, many programs require certain prerequisite coursework, which can differ significantly by program but may include courses in the areas of anatomy and physiology, bio, chem, physics, social sciences, stats, math, exercise physiology, medical terminology, and writing.
+Additionally, many programs require prerequisite coursework, which can vary significantly by program and may include courses in anatomy and physiology, bio, chem, physics, social sciences, stats, math, exercise physiology, medical terminology, and writing.
 Check to see what each school requires.

 You must apply to a Commission on Accreditation in Physical Therapy Education (CAPTE) accredited DPT program (or foreign equivalent) to become certified.
 Graduates of non-accredited US programs cannot be certified, and master’s degrees are no longer accepted as a means to become a certified physical therapist.